1. Home>

 Criarse in the Indicative Imperfect

 The Indicative Imperfect of criarse is used to describe regular and repeated actions that happened in the past and descriptions of things you used to do.
-For example, "me criaba", meaning "I used to raise".
+For example, "me criaba", meaning "I used to grow".

 In Spanish, the Indicative Imperfect is known as "El Pretérito Imperfecto".